 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Elly Yates-Roberts/Tuesday, August 27, 2019/Categories: News, Building and refurbishment, Marine operations
+Author: Elly Yates-Roberts/27 August 2019/Categories: News, Building and refurbishment, Marine operations

 Norwegian Prime Minister Erna Solberg served as godmother of Color Line’s Color Hybrid, world’s largest plug-in hybrid vessel, during her christening on 23 August.

 The ship, which was built at Norwegian shipyard Ulstein Werft, has already achieved national and international recognition for its forward-looking environmental solutions.
 Over 70% of the suppliers who contributed to the construction of the 160-metre-long, 2,000-passenger ferry are from Norway.

 “This baptism is a milestone not only for Color Line, but for a unified Norwegian maritime industry,” said Trond Kleivdal, CEO of Color Line.